dsc-courses/practice.dsc80.com/problems/sp22-midterm/sp22-mid-q09.md

-Here, the distribution of `"district"` is different when `"mother’s phone number"` is missing and when `"mother’s phone number"` is present (the two distributions plotted look quite different.
+Here, the distribution of `"district"` is different when `"mother’s phone number"` is missing and when `"mother’s phone number"` is present (the two distributions plotted look quite different).
 As such, we conclude that the missingness of `"mother’s phone number"` depends on `"district"`, and hence the data are MAR.